toastify npm (How It Works For Developers)

 React-toastify is an NPM package that allows you to add customizable toast notifications to your React applications with minimal setup.
-It provides a variety of features, including different notification types, auto-close functionality, custom styling, remaining time possibility and more.
+It provides a variety of features, including different notification types, auto-close functionality, custom styling, and more.

 To get started with react-toastify, you need to install the package via NPM or Yarn.
 Run the following command in your project's root directory: